All Episodes

 And that's what we're urging you to do.

-Not threaten to shut down the government because you're not going to be able to do that.
+Not threaten to shut down the government because you can't get your way.

 Let me say something, Mr. President.

-You just say my way or we'll shut down the government.
+You just say, my way, or we'll shut down the government.

-We have a proposal that will Democrats and Republicans will support to do a CR that will not shut down the government.
+We have a proposal that Democrats and Republicans will support to do a CR that will not shut down the government.

 We urge you to take it.

-And if it's not good, border security, I will take it.
+And if it's not good border security, I will take it.

-And if it's not good, border security, I won't take it.
+And if it's not good border security, I won't take it.

-It's what the Because when you look at these numbers of the effectiveness of our border security, and when you look at the job that we're doing, we just said it is effective.
+Because when you look at these numbers of the effectiveness of our border security, and when you look at the job that we're doing, can I tell you something?

 Where you have walls, Chuck, it's effective.